hellenxu/iOS/README.md

 ### iDailyProject
 iOS application daily practice in swift.

+[20190322] added annotations in map view; refactored codes of handling fetching data from plist file.

 [20190321] fed data for table view in LocationViewController.

 [20190320] tied data fetching from a plist to explore collection view; set up restaurant cell.